 By Amelia Miller

-What small acts of kindness do you practice in your daily life?
-Drop us a line and let us know in the comments below.
+What are your thoughts on the current GCC crisis?
+Drop us a line in the comments below and tell us your opinion.
 Also, don’t forget to give us a like and a share – it keeps us going!

 Follow us on our social media channels: